reposense/RepoSense/docs/ug/customizingReports.md

 ### Get target repos to provide more info
 **If feasible, you can also customize the target repos to play well with RepoSense** in the following two ways:

 1\.
-Add a _stand-alone config file_ to the repo to provide more config details to RepoSense.
+Add a _standalone config file_ to the repo to provide more config details to RepoSense.
 The format of the file is given below.
   {{ embed("Appendix: **Standalone config file format**", "configFiles.md#section-standalone") }}

 2\.
 To have more precise control over which code segment is attributed to which author, authors can annotate their code using `@@author` tags, as explained below.